symbol/symbol-docs/source/guides/account/creating-a-multi-level-multisig-account.rst

 Let’s get into some code
 ************************

-1. Create multisig account #2
+1. Create the multisig account #2.

 .. example-code::